isomerpages/nlb-learning/_arts/Adults & Seniors/Content.md

 David Salle (2016), <i> How to See</i>, W. W. Norton &amp; Company.
 <p>
 <a target="_blank" href="https://nlb.overdrive.com/media/2717158"><img alt="Book cover for How to See" style="width:300px; text-align:left;" src="/images/arts/AS/book-2.jpeg"></a>
-</p><p> How does art work?
+<p> How does art work?
 How does it move us, inform us, challenge us?
 Renowned painter David Salle's incisive essay collection illuminates these questions by exploring the work of influential twentieth-century artists.</p>

 <p><a target="_blank" href="https://nlb.overdrive.com/media/2717158">Borrow the eBook here</a>. </p>
 Retrieved from NLB Overdrive (myLibraryid is required to access the eBook).